 Monmouth County Assault Lawyers

 Assault is when a person injures or attempts to injure another person without legal justification.
-Monmouth County Assault Lawyers can quickly explain to you the consequences of being charged with assault, and can start to put forward a defense to those charges quickly.
+Our firm can quickly explain to you the consequences of being charged with assault and can start to put forward a defense to those charges quickly.

-There are two main types of assault in New Jersey: simple assault, and the more serious offense known as aggravated assault.
-The type of assault you are charged with depends on several factors, including the severity of the victim’s injury, whether a weapon was used, and whether the victim is afforded special protection under New Jersey law (e.g. a police officer, nurse or other public official).
+There are two main types of assault in New Jersey: simple assault and aggravated assault.
+The type of assault you are charged with depends on several factors, including the severity of the victim’s injury, whether a weapon was used, and whether the victim is afforded special protection under New Jersey law (e.g. a police officer, nurse or other public officials).

 In many states, serious crimes punishable by more than one year in prison are referred to as felonies.
 New Jersey uses different terminology, calling these offenses “crimes” or “indictable offenses”, with punishments that can include a term of imprisonment ranging from 18 months to 10 years or more.
-An aggravated assault is a very serious crime in the state of New Jersey, and a conviction can result in a lengthy prison sentence, especially if the person has a prior criminal record.
-Just being charged with aggravated assault could result in a high bail being placed on someone, which would require them to be held in the Monmouth County Jail if they cannot post bail.
-Consequences of conviction for aggravated assault also include the loss of certain basic civil rights, including the right to vote, possess a passport, sit on a jury, or own or possess a firearm, which is considered by many people to be one of their most important rights.
+An aggravated assault is a very serious crime in the state of New Jersey and a conviction can result in a lengthy prison sentence, especially if the person has a prior criminal record.
+Just being charged with aggravated assault could result in a high bail being placed on someone, which would require them to be held if they cannot post bail.
+Consequences of conviction for aggravated assault also include the loss of certain basic civil rights, including the right to vote, possess a passport, the right to sit on a jury, or own or possess a firearm.

-When police arrive on the scene of a fight, it is not unusual for all parties involved to be arrested and charged with assault—whether they are guilty or not.
-Not hiring an attorney or hiring an inexperienced lawyer can result in serious consequences that will haunt you for the rest of your life.
-If you have been arrested on an assault charge in New Jersey, the monmouth county assault lawyers at Shebell & Shebell will give you straight answers and we will use our experience to get you the best possible outcome.
+When police arrive on the scene of a fight, it is not unusual for all parties involved to be arrested and charged with assault.
+It is important to hire an experienced attorney If you have been arrested on an assault charge in New Jersey, contact our firm.
+Shebell & Shebell will give you straight answers and effective legal services, using our experience to get you the best possible outcome.

 Pursuant to New Jersey’s simple assault statute, N.J.S.A.
-2C:12-1a there are several different scenarios that could give rise to a charge for simple assault:
+2C:12-1a, there are several different scenarios that could give rise to a charge of simple assault:

 - Intentionally causing bodily injury another person